Configuring OpenPlotter

 Getting AIS and GNSS data

 MAIANA is ready to rceive and send AIS and GNSS data out of the box, just power on the device and connect by USB or UART to OpenPlotter.
 We want to send MAIANA data to the Signal K server so that any program like OpenCPN can access AIS and GNSS data.
-We will do it easily using the OpenPlotter Serial app.
+We will do it easily using the

 If you are connected by UART, first of all you need to enable the UART interface of your Raspberry Pi.
-Click UART0
+Click

-.
+UART0 and then click Yes.
 Remember that enabling the UART interface will disable Bluetooth.
 If you are connected by USB, skip this step.

-After enabling UART or just plugging in the USB and clicking Refresh
+After enabling UART or just plugging in the USB and clicking

-when done.
+Apply when done.

-Go to the Connections tab and select the new device you just created.
-Click Add to Signal K
+Connections tab and select the new device you just created.
+Click

-.
+Add to Signal K and then click AUTO.
 A connection will be created on the Signal K server for your device.

 Make sure there is an OpenCPN enabled connection to the Signal K server and your are done.